-It was Commander Thiele of NASA’s STS-99 space mission who saw the potential in what an American firm could offer in regard to making bespoke watches with purpose.
+It was Commander Thiele who saw the potential in what an American firm could offer in regard to making bespoke watches with purpose.
 He specifically wanted a tool watch with distinct professionalism that would accompany him on his journey through outer space.
 The guidelines called for a combination of “Swiss accuracy and German craftsmanship.”
-Hartwig Balke and George Thomas were two of the only watchmakers in America at the time capable of producing such quality.
+Hartwig Balke and George Thomas were two of the only watchmakers in America at the time capable of producing such quality with chronometer-grade accuracy.

-Nonetheless, the request wasn’t born out of patriotism, it was vested in a true desire to work with the watchmaker and play a role in the making process.
+The request wasn’t born out of patriotism, it was vested in a true desire to work with the watchmaker and play a role in the making process.
 This was something that Commander Thiele believed an American firm could uniquely provide him with - an instrument made just for him and his mission.
-Commander Thiele recognized our founder’s ability to make a personal yet regulated instrument and selected them as the makers of his space watch, establishing a foundation for a new era of horological achievements in America that would continue to this day.
+Commander Thiele recognized our founder’s ability to make a personal yet regulated instrument, selecting them as the makers of his space watch.
+Establishing a foundation for a new era of horological achievements in America that would continue to this day.

 At the time of the commander’s request, the TWC collections hadn’t yet come to fruition, but the two watchmakers were becoming known for their personalized approach to the craft.
 They catered to bespoke requests from local clientele, working almost exclusively with precious materials and grand-complications.
 Taking the finest components from around the world and translating them into one-of-a-kind masterpieces.
 Today, the Master’s Collection tells the story of these origins.
 The collection hosts watches born purely out of the desire of Towson’s watchmakers to make them.
 Frosted silver dials, skeletonized movements, and hand-guilloche that illuminate the most intrinsic values of our appreciation for high-horology.